adityachugh02/casio-external-memory/README.md

  ...The only disappointment was of course that the 92+ has no internal memory.

-So I thought it would be interesting to create an external, detachable memory module to be able to keep those long programs that become a heavy task to rewrite.
+So I thought it would be interesting to create an external, detachable memory module to be able to save those long programs that become a heavy task to rewrite.

 Although this module can be compatible with any calculator (or any device with a matrix keyboard), it was primarily designed for the Casio FX-92+.